Rollins College: Olin Library

 Rollins' Olin Library was dedicated in 1985, with a US$4.7 million grant from the F.W.
 Olin Foundation ($ today).
 It is four stories high, with 54000 sqft containing thousands of volumes, periodicals, serials, electronic resources, a number of special collections, and hundreds of compact discs, DVDs, and videotapes.
 From 1909 until 2011, the library was a federal government documents repository.
 Olin still provides access to hundreds of online government resources.
 Olin Library was one of three recipients of the 2013 ACRL Excellence in Academic Libraries Award.

-In 2021, Olin Library collaborated with Rollins' Department of Art & Art History and the Rollins Museum of Art to establish the Rollins Book Arts Collection, an interdisciplinary teaching collection, directly supporting the college's curriculum and its long tradition of liberal education.
-The purpose of the collection is to use art as a medium through which students can better understand multifaceted issues — global politics, economies, cultures; the tensions around social structures and marginalized populations; conflicts between human development and the environment; art as a concept, expression, and a communication tool; and other contemporary issues that students will encounter in their coursework and everyday lives.
-It can be accessed in the reading room of Olin Library's Archives and Special Collections.

 Olin Electronic Research and Information Center

 The Olin Electronic Research and Information Center was also established in 1998 with a second gift of US$2.7 million from the F.W.
 Olin Foundation ($ today).
 The center features the latest technology, including computer stations, color printers, scanners, audio and video digitizers, compact discs, videodiscs, and videotapes.
 These tools facilitate creativity as students pursue research questions, prepare multimedia presentations, and create Web pages.